 The efficacy of detection is the probability that an inspection or test of an infested unit(s) will detect a pest.
-In general, the efficiency should not be assumed to be 100% (ISPM 31).
+The efficiency should not be assumed to be 100% (ISPM 31).

 6.3.5.
 Acceptable level of pest infestation